Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 Whilst Doppler speeds should be used in preference to speeds calculated from position data it is worth noting that Doppler and non-Doppler speeds are much closer than on any of the GPS devices from Locosys, COROS, Garmin, etc.

-The total time and distance reported by the Motion Mini are also closer than any other GPS device.
+The total time and distance reported by the Motion Mini are also closer than any other GPS device that I have tested.
 Static testing of the Motion Mini suggests that positional data is exceptionally accurate.